Greece: Ethnikós Telikós 2025 Takes Place Tonight!

 Draw Procedure

-Big 5 and Sweden
+Big 5 and Switzerland

-With the big winner of last year’s competition, Sweden, directly in the final, along with the Big 5 (UK, France, Italy, Germany, Spain), the first part of the draw determined the semi-final that the direct finalists would vote for.
+With the big winner of last year’s competition, Switzerland, directly in the final, along with the Big 5 (UK, France, Italy, Germany, Spain), the first part of the draw determined the semi-final that the direct finalists would vote for.

 Will vote in the 1st Semi-Final: